 Maintain Accountability When The Routine Changes

+Maintaining accountability when your usual routine changes can be really tough.
 If there is one thing predictable about life it is that it can be unpredictable.
 Jobs change, accidents happen, and sometimes the world is put on quarantine due to a novel coronavirus.
 When these things happen our routines can change a lot.
-With a change in routine it can be very easy to fall out of good healthy habits like exercising and meal prepping.
+With a change in the routine it can be very easy to fall out of good healthy habits like exercising and meal prepping.

 The upside to understanding that life will always have some challenge waiting to throw off our schedule, is that we can prepare ourselves for the inevitable routine change.
 Creating a contingency plan that is adaptable to any kind of change in routine means that you safeguard all of the good habits you create in your normal life, and you never have to worry about “falling off the wagon”.

 Or both!
 Depending on the situation, you’ll want to get organized as soon as possible.
 Create a sense of order so that you feel prepared for every day.
 The more organized you are the better your chances will be of staying active, being productive, and maintaining good eating habits.

 Pro Tip: If you live with other people, write your workouts on a shared calendar and create a meal plan for the household.
 This will increase the level of accountability in the household.

 No roommates or family members with you?
 Create a shared calendar with a friend or family member you can trust to hold you accountable.
 Better yet – make it a team effort and hold them accountable to their goals as well.

 When you have full access to a gym and the grocery stores are fully stocked you can make your goals whatever you want.
 When most facilities are closed and the grocery stores are running low on some non-perishable items, you need to adjust your goals to suit the conditions.